 For each science testlet, the engagement activity is at the beginning, followed by three to five items.
 Science engagement activities can be one of four types.
-Go to your state's webpage to determine if your state tests in DLM science.

 - The first type of engagement activity is simply a single screen with one or two pictures along with a short sentence that introduces the science topic to be assessed.
-The items in this testlet will not assess the engagement screen itself but will assess the Essential Element topic. - A second type of engagement activity describes a scenario which taps prior knowledge or experience, introduces the concept to be addressed, or provides context for the items.
-The items in this testlet type will assess information in the engagement activity and in the Essential Element topic. - A third type of engagement activity may be designed around a science story featuring an experiment or classroom activity that is presented twice with items embedded within the second presentation of the activity or at the end of the second presentation.
+The items in this testlet will not assess the engagement screen itself but instead will assess the Essential Element topic. - A second type of engagement activity describes a scenario which taps prior knowledge or experience, introduces the concept to be addressed, and/or provides context for the items.
+The items in this testlet type will assess information in the engagement activity as well as the Essential Element topic. - A third type of engagement activity may be designed around a science story featuring an experiment or classroom activity that is presented twice with items embedded within or at the end of the second presentation of the activity.
 The items in this testlet type will assess information in the engagement activity and in the Essential Element topic. - The fourth type of engagement activity is a short silent video (up to 30 seconds) and is only found in the upper grade bands and the upper linkage levels.
 Students will access the short video and then respond to three items that include still-frame photos from the video.
-The items assess information both from the video and the Essential Element topic.
+The items assess information from both the video and the Essential Element topic.